 TIP: Notice a stronger smell from your chicken?
 Don’t worry, this is normal due to vacuum packing we use to keep it fresh.

 - Add the onion and green beans to the pan.
 Cook until softened, 3-4 mins.

-- Add the garlic and cook for 1 min.
+- Add the garlic and half the chopped chilli and cook for 1 min.

-- Add the teriyaki sauce along with 75ml water (double for 4p) and mix well.
+- Add the teriyaki sauce along with 50ml water (double for 4p) and mix well.

 - Simmer until the sauce is sticky and the chicken is cooked through, 2-3 mins.
 IMPORTANT: Chicken is cooked when no longer pink in the middle.

 - Season the sauce to taste with salt and pepper.

 - Add the sesame seeds and noodles to the sauce.